The City Council voted Tuesday night to oust one of its members, William Wilson, because of misconduct allegations.

 Council member Madolyn Salzillo made the motion, saying Wilson had interfered in the day-to-day operation of city departments by giving employees direct orders.
 Salzillo also accused Wilson of appearing at unemployment hearings for former fire Chief Dennis Smith without council approval.

 Wilson offered no defense and even cast a vote to force himself from office.
-In an interview a few minutes after the vote, Wilson said he did not think the charter gave the council the power to oust him.
+In an interview a few minutes after the vote, Wilson said he didn't think the charter gave the council the power to oust him.

 "They're not going to be able to do it," he said.
 "I categorically deny everything she's said."

-At the next council meeting, he said, "I'll be in this chair."
+Come the next council meeting, he said, and "I'll be in this chair."

 Expelling any member whom the rest of the council disliked, Taylor said, would be setting "in my opinion, a very dangerous precedent."
-Taylor asked for the council to wait while she researched the issue and sought an opinion from Attorney General Bob Butterworth.
+Taylor asked for the council to wait while she researched the issue and sought an opinion from Bob Butterworth, the attorney general of Florida.